Skip to content

 The interactive partition

 This partition is reserved for short and small interactive jobs, where users can do data analysis, quick testing, and day-to-day work without having to wait for hours or even days due to queue time.
-Therefore, no batch jobs will be able to run here, and there is a max CPUs per job limit of 32 to ensure high availability.
+Therefore, no batch jobs will be able to run here, and there is a limited amount of resources available to ensure high availability.
 Ideally, the interactive partition should never be fully utilized.
 Furthermore, it is optimized for interactive jobs, which are usually very inefficient (e.i. the allocated CPU's do absolutely nothing when you are just typing or clicking around).

 Batch job partitions

 These partitions are dedicated to non-interactive and efficient batch jobs that can potentially run for a long time.
-The slim-* nodes generally have less memory per CPU, while the fat-* nodes have more memory per CPU, which is useful for jobs that require a lot of memory.
-The zen3 and zen5 features indicate the generation of AMD EPYC CPUs used in the nodes.
+Some nodes have a higher memory per CPU ratio than others, hence they are separated into different partitions, where those with more memory are prefixed with x.
+The partitions are otherwise named appropriately according to the generation of AMD EPYC CPUs installed in the nodes.

 zen3